 Implementation

-These sections are in the order that requirements and issues may be anticipated during the receivership process.
-Insurers will vary in size and the degree of system sophistication.
-Each insurer will present varied problems and issues dependent on their situation. recievershipThe guidelines, considerations and checklists provided herein are very broad in nature.
+These sections are in the order that anticipated issues may arise during the receivership process.
+Insurers will vary in size and degree of system sophistication.
+Each insurer will present varied problems and issues dependent on the situation.
+In general, companies going into receivership have often neglected internal controls which may have resulted in many control issues related to the company, its systems, and completeness and accuracy of its data.
+The guidelines, considerations and checklists provided herein are very broad in nature.
 Management judgment will best determine the appropriate degree of applicability or whether alternate processes are required.

 Generally, though, the receiver will first have to gain full control over the systems.
 Then the receiver can develop a more in-depth knowledge of processes to determine the best manner to meet the needs of the receivership.